pitt-crc/keystone-api/docs/install/python.md

 # Deploying with Python

 The Keystone REST API can be installed as a standard Python package using the pip package manager.
-Deploying a production instance via pip is only recommended as a fallback for situations where Docker is not available.
+This approach is only recommended as a fallback for situations where Docker is not available.
 Direct package installations typically require extra configuration and a working familiarity with system administration.

 ## Installing the API